 The polynomial order to use for the fit of the wavelength solution.
-0: (default) The appropriate order is choosen automatically depending on the waveband.
+If the special value 0 is used, the appropriate order is chosen automatically depending on the waveband.
 Otherwise an order of 6 is recommended, except for IZ-band, there order 4 should be used.